-The writeconf command is destructive to some configuration items (i.e., OST pools information and items set via conf\param), and should be used with caution.
+The writeconf command is destructive to some configuration items (i.e., OST pools information and items set via conf_param), and should be used with caution.
 To avoid problems:

-- Shut down the file system before running the writeconf command - Run the writeconf command on all servers (MDT first, then OSTs) - Start the file system in this order (OSTs first, then MDT, then clients)
+- Shut down the file system before running the writeconf command - Run the writeconf command on all servers (MDT first, then OSTs) - Start the file system in this order (MDT first, then OSTs, then clients)

 Caution - Lustre 1.8 introduces the OST pools feature, which enables a group of OSTs to be named for file striping purposes.
-If you use OST pools, be aware that running the writeconf command erases all pools information (as well as any other parameters set via lctl conf\param).
-We recommend that the pools definitions (and conf\param settings) be executed via a script, so they can be reproduced easily after a writeconf is performed.
+If you use OST pools, be aware that running the writeconf command erases all pools information (as well as any other parameters set via lctl conf_param).
+We recommend that the pools definitions (and conf_param settings) be executed via a script, so they can be reproduced easily after a writeconf is performed.

-To regenerate Lustre's system configuration logs:
+To regenerate the Lustre system's configuration logs: